ProjectRecommend/docs/design-docs/Raghav/srs.md

 * Updates metadata tag information of a song.
 * Synchs information with [Musicbrainz Database][musicbrainz-database-website].

 # 5. Other Nonfunctional Requirements <a name="onr"></a>
-* The software must be robust.
-* Able to handle collection as large as 50GB.
-*

 # 6. Other Requirements <a name="otherreq"></a>